 - Now, once your nails are to your liking cure them, and then if you want you can apply your polish.

 - Finally, finish by applying a gel top coat and then wipe away the sticky layer.

 The Best BIAB gels are:

 IBD is my favorite BIAB gel, it has an excellent thick formula that is easy to use yet creates extremely durable and long-lasting manicures.

 It is self-leveling so you should get a nice smooth finish.
 Now IBD BIAB cures within 30 seconds once you have a decent UV Led Lamp.

 Another great BIAB is Orly GelFx, it is just as good as IBD, except it is a premium product so it is more expensive.

 How many layers of BIAB should you use

-For BIAB overlays you can use 2 layers of BIAB – one thin layer and then one very thick layer.
-But this will vary with every because how many layers to use will depend on how thick you want your nails to be.
+For BIAB overlays I usually use 2 layers of BIAB – one thin layer and then one very thick layer.
+But this will vary and will depend on how thick you want your nails to be.

 For BIAB extensions you can use 3-4 layers or more.